-I have to tendency to overthink things when it comes to Ayva.
+I used to overthink things when it came to my daughter.

-Everything from deciding on which shoes to buy her for school, to picking out a lunchbox can turn into a multi-hour ordeal that causes both her and me unnecessary stress.
+Everything from deciding on which shoes to buy her for school, to picking out a lunchbox could turn into a multi-hour ordeal that causes both her and me unnecessary stress.

-In some extreme cases, it can lead to Ayva missing out altogether because it took me way too long to make up my mind.
-I mean, really?
-How ridiculous is that?
+In some extreme cases, it could missing out altogether because it took me way too long to make up my mind.

-One Halloween, I went to at least 8 different stores trying to find a costume for Ayva.
+One Halloween, I went to at least 8 different stores trying to find a costume for her.

 I drove myself completely crazy trying to figure out which ensemble she would love the most, that would not be insulting to any cultural groups and that would empower her.